KursatAlyamac/TutorialApplication/README.md

 # TutorialApplication
-A menu-driven console application for tutorial
+A menu-driven console application for tutorial of CS-102.